Are Autonomous Trucks Safe?

 The most notable difference is that if a truck is fully self-driving, then no human truck driver will be liable because there won’t be any human drivers.

-At Philbrook Law Office, our Vancouver and Battle Ground, WA truck accident lawyers are keeping current with the new trends in truck driving technology.
+At Philbrook Law, our Vancouver and Battle Ground, WA truck accident lawyers are keeping current with the new trends in truck driving technology.
 We are prepared to file negligence, product liability, and breach of warranty claims against all responsible defendants.
 There are different levels of autonomous vehicles on the road now.
 If you are injured or a loved one is killed in an AV truck accident, call us at 360-695-3309 or use our contact form to schedule a free consultation.
 We represent personal injury clients on a contingency fee basis.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.